polterguy/sephia-five/README.md

 First download [Phosphorus Five](https://github.com/polterguy/phosphorusfive) and [Camphora-Five](https://github.com/polterguy/camphora-five).
 Then follow the recipe below

-* Put the main _"/sephia-five/"_ folder inside of your _"/phosphorusfive/core/p5.webapp/system42/apps/"_ folder
+* Put the main _"/sephia-five/"_ folder inside of your _"/phosphorusfive/core/p5.webapp/system42/apps/"_ folder.
+Important; Make sure the Sephia Five folder is called exactly _"sephia-five"_.
 * Create a MySQL database, and create a connection string in your web.config, and name it "sephia"
-* Install GnuPG, and create a keypair matching your email address
+* Install GnuPG (on Mac use GPG Keychain for instance)

 Restart your web server process, configure Sephia, and enjoy.